Quickly insert reusable snippets and code even faster.

 Using a snippet

-To use a snippet, return to the workspace editor.
+To use a snippet, open an email you want to edit.
 Wherever you want your snippet to go, start typing the snippet trigger, and press Tab to autocomplete and insert the snippet.
 You can also navigate the autocomplete menu with the arrow keys and/or cursor.

 Screen recording showing how to use a snippet